sn0n/sn0n.github.io/src/pages/projects.md

 ### personal.community
 website: [personal.community](https://personal.community)\
-my hive baby,  is a social media frontend for the $hive blockchain. static site build in mostly vanilla js, keeping libraries to a minimal is a goal... lots of work to do and such, but its a fully functional hive frontend (make sure to use [hive keychain](https://hive-keychain.com/) for the best experience.)
+my hive baby. a social media frontend for the $hive blockchain.
+Static site build, vanilla javascript, keeping libraries to a minimal as a goal... lots of work to do and such, but its a fully functional hive frontend.
+Lots to be added and changed still, the major ones currently being caching posts to indexeddb and possbily to a pocketbase db in the future.
+One aim for personal.community is to take away a bit of the crytocurrency and finance aspects of the blockchain, and instead focus on connecting better with the people you actually interact with daily, your personal community.

+Make sure to use [hive keychain](https://hive-keychain.com/) for the best experience.

 source & such: [github.com/blokz/personal.community](https://github.com/blokz/personal.community)